by Ann Jamieson

 Along with Threes and Sevens, they purchased Oxo.
 Peter and Oxo won four Grand Prix in a row, along with producing in multiple World Cup Finals.
 Peter says Oxo “was a modern type: careful, catty, like a warmblood version of Touch of Class.
 He was one of the best horses I ever rode, so consistent.

 “I had a lot of wins on Threes and Sevens; he was a freaky talent.
 One memorable Grand Prix win was over a monster course with three clears at Old Salem Farms in 1989.
 There were only three clear rounds.
 I was clear on Threes and Oxo and George Lindemann was clear on Jupiter.
-In the end, Threes and I won and within two weeks of that class George bought Threes and Sevens and went on to do more wonderful things with him.”
+In the end, Threes and I won and within two weeks of that class George bought Threes and Sevens and went with him.”

 About the Author: Ann Jamieson wanted to be a horse show judge since she was a child, and has now held her USEF “”r”” judge’s cards for over 30 years.